 Compliance and Control

-When reaching for a cup of coffee, or any food or drink for that matter, mindfulness is key.
-If you cannot drink your coffee black, for example, do you really want the coffee?
-Or is drinking coffee during fasting periods an attempt to curb your hunger or an excuse to grab something sweet?
+When your reach for a cup of coffee, or any food or drink, mindfulness is key.
+If you can’t drink your coffee black, for example, do you actually want the coffee?
+Or is it an attempt to curb your hunger or an excuse to grab something sweet?

-While many find that a cup of coffee helps them stick with their fasting regimen, others may find that coffee triggers greater cravings.
+You may find a cup of coffee helps you stick with your fasting regimen, others it could trigger cravings.
 Pay close attention to what drinking coffee triggers in you.

 Coffee and Intermittent Fasting: Shared Benefits

-If you’re a coffee lover, you’ll be glad to hear that the benefits of drinking coffee go beyond the satisfaction of holding a warm cup in hand on your morning commute.
-Intermittent fasting and drinking coffee have several benefits in common, a few of which are explored below.
+If you’re a coffee lover, you’ll be glad to hear the benefits of drinking coffee go beyond the satisfaction of holding a warm cup in hand on your morning commute.
+Intermittent fasting and drinking coffee have several similar benefits.

 Weight loss may be your main reason for fasting.
 If you don’t know which fasting protocol is best for your weight loss needs, check out our quiz to be sure before you get started.
-Your fasting regimen will help balance your energy spent with energy taken in, but your caffeinated coffee will too.
-Recent studies reveal that caffeine increases energy expenditure and decreases energy intake, thus resulting in improved body weight management.
+Your fasting regimen will help balance your energy spent with the energy you consume, but your caffeinated coffee will too.
+Recent studies reveal caffeine increases energy expenditure and decreases energy intake, which will help you manage your weight.

-The energetic boost caffeine provides is due in part to the presence of ketones.
-Caffeine produces ketones in the brain, which are used as a source of energy when glucose is unavailable.
+The energetic boost caffeine provides may be due in part to ketones.
+Research indicates caffeine may produce ketones in your brain, which you can use as a source of energy when glucose is unavailable.
 Fasting is yet another mechanism through which the body reaches ketosis.
-Rest assured when it comes to promoting ketosis, your morning cup of joe and your fasting protocol are on the same page.
+When it comes to promoting ketosis, your morning cup of joe won’t hurt your fasting protocol by any means.

-Both intermittent fasting and caffeine are known to improve glucose intolerance and insulin sensitivity in the long run.
-Scientists are still studying the underlying mechanisms that explain this effect, but regular coffee consumption appears to reduce the risk of type 2 diabetes by up to 42%.
+Similarly to intermittent fasting, caffeine intake may also improve your glucose intolerance and insulin sensitivity in the long run.
+Scientists are still studying the underlying mechanisms that explain this effect, but regular coffee consumption appears to reduce your risk of type 2 diabetes by up to 42%.

-In the short term, caffeine has the opposite effect.
-Insulin sensitivity is reduced, and glucose intolerance rises while you are drinking your cup.
-For this reason, it may actually be best to drink your coffee without food.
+In the short term, caffeine has the opposite effect; it will reduce your insulin sensitivity, and your glucose intolerance will rise.
+So, it may be best to drink your coffee without food.